altarcag/paleocurrent-plotter-for-sedimentological-analysis/README.md

 I decided to make this plotter app for making it easy to do one of my homework given in (JEO264) Sedimentology class at Hacettepe Uni.
 I did not want to waste my time drawing the diagrams by hand so I wasted a lot more time for automatizing it.
 The plotter can be used without a GUI as well, just run paleo-current.py in your Python IDE. gui.py and moderngui.py basically do the same thing but the moderngui.py looks a lot better, had to come up with it after one of my friends mocked me on how the previous gui looks like an early 2000s interface.
-A download link for the app will be included here after some minor improvements I need to make on it.

 Course Instructor: Dr. Alaettin Tuncer